Caveat lector! Character sheets are littered with spoilers.

 - Grew a Spine: As the movie goes on, he becomes more confident; culminating in standing up for Keating in the final scene.

 - New Transfer Student: As if his shyness wasn't bad enough.

 - Not So Different: Seems the complete opposite to the confident Neil, but it's revealed they both struggle with their parents' expectations.

-- Shrinking Violet: He has trouble talking in class (or even one-on-one with his roommate) and avoids eye contact.
-He gets better though.
+- Shrinking Violet: He has trouble talking in class (or even one-on-one with the other boys) and avoids eye contact.
+He gets better, though.

 - Tragic Bromance: With Neil.
-Throughout the movie the pair grow extremely close, confiding their family problems and comforting each other in trouble.
+Throughout the movie, the pair grow extremely close, confiding their family problems and comforting each other in trouble.
 Neil especially builds Todd's broken self-esteem, resulting in Todd becoming happier and more confident in himself.
-Then Neil kills himself and Todd is left distraught and heartbroken; it's unclear if he'll ever really recover.
+Then Neil kills himself and Todd is left distraught and heartbroken.

 Another of Keating's students and the most rebellious member of the Dead Poets Society.